monsoonmaelstrom/book2/book2.md

 “Really,” Alex scoffs, “you’re taking his side?”

 “No, Alex.
 I think he should have told you too, but think about it.
 He was probably… what, five, when he started keeping that secret?
 Things like that, they’re not easy to let go of.
-I’m just suggesting that maybe you keep that in mind when you talk to him next.”
+I’m merely suggesting that maybe you keep that in mind when you talk to him next.”

 “*If* I talk to him next,” Alex mutters.